Hub-OS/Hub-OS/README.md

 - Support chips
 - No more 3rd party configuration -> we have an options/ joystick config screen now
 - Folder naming, editing, and deleting screens are complete
+- Different AI pattern templates
 - Bunch of other things

 # Wiki
 TODO

 # Controls
-These are the default bindings
+These are the default bindings.
+The engine supports 1 joystick.

 ```
 ARROWS -> Move / UI options